What is UCAT and how to prepare for it

 3. Learn strategies for tackling each type of question

 Each type of question requires a certain approach, and there are strategies you can learn to help you answer challenging questions quickly and accurately.
-There are many strategies to learn, which are covered in-depth in both MedEntry’s guides and two-day UCAT course.
+There are many strategies to learn, which are covered in-depth in both MedEntry’s guides and three-day UCAT course.

 4. Attempt full-length practice exams under timed conditions